AUAP/AP2018/README.md

 ---
 #### Class 04 | Week 9 | 27 Feb 2018: Data capture
 ##### Wed tutorial session and Fri shutup and code session.
+- Artwork showcase: How We Act Together by Lauren McCarthy and Kyle McDonald
 - **Class structure:**
   - Interacting with captured data: Mouse, Keyboard, Audio, Web Camera
   - Capturing and Tracking